Article

 SQL logging

-Probably the most known and used monitoring feature.
+This is probably the most known and used monitoring feature.
 Hibernate can log all the executed SQL statements.
-Usually not recommended in production, it is very useful during development to review the generated SQL and identify persistence issues (N+1 select problems, unintended lazy loadings, etc).
+Usually not recommended in production, it is very useful during development to review the generated SQL and identify persistence issues (N+1 select problems, unintended entity loadings, etc).

 Hibernate: select author0_.id as id1_0_, author0_.name as name2_0_ from author author0_

-If you prefer multi-line SQL logs, additionally set hibernate.format_sql Hibernate parameter to true:
+If you prefer multi-line SQL logs, add the hibernate.format_sql Hibernate parameter:

 Hibernate: